Fine Adjustment Screws

 Metering Applications

 High-end adjuster screws are used to finely control micro valves used to meter trace amounts of gas or liquid in chemical analysis, medicine, industry, and aerospace.
-Such valves would control the flows in gas chromatographs, mass spectrometers, gas mixers and other gas analysis equipment whenever an ultra
+Such valves are often used to control the flow in gas chromatographs, mass spectrometers, gas mixers, and other gas analysis equipment.

 Integration